csulbacm/hacktoberfest/CONTRIBUTING.md

 - *Optional* \* change `btn_blue` to `btn_yellow`, `btn_green`, `btn_purple`
 - Commit and Push to your repository
 - Create a [Pull Request](https://github.com/csulbacm/hacktoberfest/pulls) *press compare accross forks* ***Make sure to apply the Hacktoberfest label***
-- Sumbit Pull Request and we will confirm ASAP!
+- Sumbit Pull Request and we will confirm ASAP! and the view the changes on the [Website](https://csulbacm.github.io/hacktoberfest)